github99er/CS464-ETH-Remix-TEST/README.md

 # Output

-Still utilizing the same tab as above, under `Deployed Contracts` select your deployed contract and click `helloWorld` this will call the `helloWorld` function within you `helloWorld.sol` smart contract.
+Still utilizing the same tab as above, under `Deployed Contracts` select your deployed contract and click `helloWorld` this will call the `helloWorld` function within your `helloWorld.sol` smart contract.

 To view the results select the dropdown provided after clicking `helloWorld`